Find out more today

 Course Overview

-• Accreditation – The Graduate Diploma of Digital Orthodontic Treatments is nationally accredited and aligned with the Australian Qualifications Framework, awarded by The Digital Orthodontic College (RTO 45506).
-It involves around 1,200 hours of study over 12 to 18 months, including 400 verified CPD hours, ensuring academic rigour and professional recognition.
+The Graduate Diploma of Digital Orthodontic Treatments is a nationally recognised qualification under the Australian Qualifications Framework, delivered by The Digital Orthodontic College (RTO 45506).
+The 12–18-month program comprises approximately 1,200 study hours (400 CPD), ensuring strong academic integrity and professional credibility.

 Intended vocational, community outcomes of the course